CTreffOS/chaOS-books/README.md

 Server to inventarysize and manage your e-books

-Project based on python and MariaDB
+Project based on python, djnago and postgresql

 Notes (German)
 ============